I love product testing!

-I love product testing; not only you get free stuff, but you also get to voice your opinion and actually help shape the future of the product you are testing.
+Not only do you get free stuff, but you also get to voice your opinion and actually help shape the future of the product you are testing.

-I did some digging and found out Apple normally has two different test programs:
+I did some digging and found out Apple normally has two different product testing opportunities:

-Apple hardware includes the physical products some of us love and spend a lot of our hard-earned money on–Apple watch, iPhone, iPad, and so on.
+Apple hardware includes the physical products many of us love and spend a lot of our hard-earned money on.

 So can you get an Apple product, say an Apple iPhone, for free as a tester?

 That YOU is normally an Apple employee, or (according to a thread on Apple forum) people living within the Cupertino area (Apple’s headquarters).

 So, if you don’t belong to any of these two groups, it seems like you are out of luck when it comes to testing any physical Apple devices, at least for now.

 The good news is that Apple’s software testing program is open to all.